 How does Amazon FBA work?

-Sellers using FBA sell their products on Amazon’s marketplace and store their inventory in Amazon’s fulfillment centers.
+Sellers using FBA sell their products on Amazon’s marketplace and store their inventory in Amazon’s fulfilment centres.
 FBA sellers pay Amazon for inventory storage space.

 When a customer orders your product through Amazon, Amazon takes a 15% cut of the product selling price.

-The order is then picked, packed, and shipped to the customer by Amazon in an Amazon-branded box or poly mailer, and the seller is charged a predetermined fulfillment fee.
+The order is then picked, packed, and shipped to the customer by Amazon in an Amazon-branded box or poly mailer, and the seller is charged a predetermined fulfilment fee.

 Want to avoid FBA fees?

-Get in touch with ShipBob and learn how our technology, fulfillment services, and straightforward pricing can help your ecommerce business.
-Request a pricing quote below and speak with a fulfillment expert.
+Get in touch with ShipBob and learn how our technology, fulfilment services, and straightforward pricing can help your ecommerce business.
+Request a pricing quote below and speak with a fulfilment expert.